LadBaby: Charity singles

 On 13 December 2020, the couple announced their new Christmas single entitled "Don't Stop Me Eatin'", a parody cover of "Don't Stop Believin'" by Journey (which had got to number 2 in the UK charts when it was covered by the Glee Cast).
 In the United Kingdom, its rivals in the race for the Christmas Number One were Russ Abbott's "Atmosphere", former chart toppers Justin Bieber and The Lewisham & Greenwich NHS Choir (teaming up for a version of Bieber's "Holy") and Liam Gallagher's "All You're Dreaming Of".
 Again, LadBaby's parody version of "Don't Stop Believin'" had a sausage roll theme, with proceeds going to The Trussell Trust, whilst the design of the single's sleeve parodied Queen's Bohemian Rhapsody.

 On 21 December 2020, LadBaby released an additional duet version of "Don't Stop Me Eatin'", which featured Ronan Keating performing the song with Roxanne.
 On 22 December 2020, James Masterton (the chart analyst for Music Week) reported that the single had sold over 116,000 copies so far, a total which included both the original and the version with Ronan.

 On 25 December 2020, Katie Thistleton on BBC Radio 1 revealed it was the number one for Christmas 2020.
 It sold 158,000 to top the chart and 94% of its total figure came from paid-for sales (downloads and CDs rather than streams).
 It was the fastest-selling single in the UK charts since another charity record, "Bridge Over Troubled Water" by Artists For Grenfell, topped the chart in June 2017.
 LadBaby became the third act to secure three consecutive Christmas number ones and one of the few acts to top the chart with their first three singles.

 On 1 January 2021, "Don't Stop Me Eatin'" dropped down the Official Chart Company's singles chart to number 78 and so became the first new track to drop out of the Top 75 ('hit parade') from number one.
 In doing so, it broke the record for the shortest stay in the 'hit parade' for a number one single (as in The Guinness Book of British Hit Singles list of Top 75 singles chart records) with only one week in the Top 75.

+In an interview with the Official Charts Company in 2021, LadBaby hit out at people buying rival Christmas single "Boris Johnson Is a Fucking Cunt" by Kunt and the Gang, saying "it takes a certain sort of person to download a song with that in the title", and falsely claimed the Kunts' single wasn't raising money for charity when donations were being made to Mind and Cardiac Risk in the Young.